squashmvp/Squashua-s-PokeEmerald/README.md

 Trainer AI's

-Wild Pokemon Encounter Bug? - https://www.pokecommunity.com/showpost.php?p=10376011
+Wild Pokemon Encounter Bug? - https://www.pokecommunity.com/showpost.php?p=10376011 (Want to observe this code a bit more)

 Check Pulled/Added Features

-Title Screen Title Faded a Bit - https://gamer2020.net/?p=369

 ## CURRENTLY THIS PROJECT IS INCOMPLETE